 Welcome to the priesthood page of our Westminster Vocations website.
 This section is dedicated to helping those of you who have a sense that God may be calling you to serve Him as a priest.

-My name is Fr Richard Nesbitt and, as Vocations Director for our diocese, I have the honour to be a companion and guide to those many men in our place and our time who have the courage to test this sense of God’s calling to the priesthood.
+My name is Canon Stuart Wilson and, as Vocations Promoter for our diocese, I have the honour to be a companion and guide to those many men in our place and our time who have the courage to test this sense of God’s calling to the priesthood.
 What does this mean in reality?
-I think that in answering this question these words from Blessed John Paul II are very helpful :
+I think that in answering this question these words from Saint John Paul II are very helpful :

 “I am often asked why I became a priest.
 Let me try briefly to reply.
 I must begin by saying that it is impossible to explain entirely.
 For it remains a mystery, even to myself.
 How does one explain the ways of God?
 Yet, I know that, at a certain point in my life, I became convinced that Christ was saying to me what he had said to thousands before me: “Come, follow me!”
 There was a clear sense that what I heard in my heart was no human voice, nor was it just an idea of my own.
 Christ was calling me to serve him as a priest.”

 There it is.
 My role essentially is to help men to answer the question, “Is it God’s voice which I am hearing in my heart calling me to be a priest?”
 Saint John Paul recognises firstly that at the heart of this is a mystery – the reason why God may be calling me to the priesthood is not something I will ever understand fully in this life.
 But what I am asked to explore, to understand is whether this is indeed his will for me and then to ask him for the grace, the courage to respond to his call.

 As Vocations Promoter, I help men, who are exploring this question, to deepen their relationship with Christ, to become a truly “living cell” within the Body of Christ which is the Church, and to have the trust and faith to allow the Church to help them recognise Christ’s particular calling for their life.